justinKenealy/harrys-house/README.md

 ## Contact

-If you have any questions or need further assistance, please feel free to contact the me at justinmkenealy@gmail.com
+If you have any questions or need further assistance, please feel free to contact the at justinmkenealy@gmail.com

 Happy shopping at Harry's House E-commerce